filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_07/notes_07.md

 FROM table_a AS alias_name;
 ```

-It is worth mentioning that the use of the “AS” keyword is optional, and alias can directly follow the old column or table name without the use of “AS”.
+It is worth mentioning that the use of the “AS” keyword is optional, and alias can directly follow the original column or table name without the use of “AS”.

 ```sql
 # SQL Syntax Example: Does not use the "AS" keyword which generally preceeds the alias.